Policy Number: VI-4.00(A)

 - For Honorific Namings, the proposal must provide a clear rationale for the request, including:

-- A description of the honoree’s accomplishments and contributions to the University or USM;
+- A description of the honoree’s accomplishments and contributions to the University or USM, or the State of Maryland;

 - If applicable, how the Naming will further the mission of the Program;